5T33Z0/OCLP4Hackintosh/Guides/Kaby_Lake+.md

 | ⚠️ Important Status Updates |
 |:----------------------------|
-| No OCLP Support for Kaby Lake or newer is available yet.
+| Don't install macOS Tahoe if you don't have a compatible iGPU/GPU in your system!
-| Don't install macOS Tahoe if you don't have a compatible GPU and your CPU does not have an iGPU!
+| No official OCLP Support for Kaby Lake or newer is available yet.
+There's an [OCLP Mod](https://github.com/laobamac/OCLP-Mod) which can reinstall AppleHDA so on-board audio works again.

 ## How Kaby Lake systems and newer are affected